 The muscles in the back of the hip are referred to as the hip extensors.
 They are:

-You should not feel any pain in your hip or knee.
-If you do feel pain, please see a licensed physical therapist for a consultation.
+Remember: Stretching something that hurts isn’t always the answer.
+You shouldn’t feel any pain in your hip or knee, and if you do, it’s a good idea to see a licensed physical therapist for a consultation.

 With Girls Gone Strong Coaching, you’ll get the support, accountability, and expert coaching to eat and exercise in a sustainable way — without restrictive diets or spending your life in the gym.